When you pass your due datePregnancy complications - post-term; Pregnancy complications - overdue

 Many women who go past 40 weeks are not really post-term.
 Their due date was just not calculated correctly.
 After all, a due date is not exact, but an estimate.

-- However, many women cannot remember the exact day of their last period, which makes it hard to predict a due date.
+- Many women cannot remember the exact day of their last period, which makes it hard to predict a due date.

-- Also, not all menstrual cycles are the same length.
+- Not all menstrual cycles are the same length.

 When a pregnancy truly is post-term and goes past 42 weeks, no one knows for sure what causes it to happen.